Replacement Beef Heifer Development Contest

 This contest should provide an authentic experience for youth that choose to participate in this contest.
 Not only will youth learn valuable information that they can use for a lifetime, but the cattle industry can benefit as young cattlemen and cattlewomen will be educated producers in the future.
 These youth can be a positive influence on their own family’s cattle production system and share their insights with other cattle producers around the state, causing adults to think more about their own management decisions too.

 The 4-H/FFA Replacement Beef Heifer Development Contest would not be possible without the support of numerous individuals and businesses.
-Our 2015-2016 sponsors include: B&B Cattle Co.; Campo Farms; Carcass Performance Partners Bull Sale – Triple S Simmental; Courtesy Motors, Inc.; Herrington Brothers; McDaniel Farms; Mississippi Ag; Mississippi Simmental/Simbrah Association; Mississippi State University Extension; Mississippi Cattlemen’s Association; American Livestock Insurance; PMCC, LLC; Red Fox Farm; Southeast Mississippi Livestock; Southern Producers Heifer Sale Group; T. Smith Company; and The Wax Company.
+Our 2016-2017 sponsors include: B&B Cattle Co.; Campo Farms; Carcass Performance Partners Bull Sale – Rockhill Farms; Courtesy Motors, Inc.; Herrington Brothers; McDaniel Farms; Mississippi Ag; Mississippi Simmental/Simbrah Association; Mississippi State University Extension; Mississippi Cattlemen’s Association; American Livestock Insurance; PMCC, LLC; Red Fox Farm; Southeast Mississippi Livestock; Southern Producers Heifer Sale Group; and T. Smith Company.

 Previous Contest Winners